UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using a smart power strip can help you stop electricity vampires and save energy.

 Once you identify the worst offenders in your home and weigh them on the cost versus convenience scale, you have several straightforward options to stop the drain.
-We highly recommend turning these energy-saving tips into a consistent household routine.
+You don’t have to live in the dark or give up modern comforts to achieve maximum energy efficiency.
 Follow these actionable steps to permanently eliminate standby power and keep your utility bills remarkably low:

-2. Install smart power strips: Group your entertainment center or home office devices together.
-A smart power strip will automatically cut power to all peripheral devices (like monitors and soundbars) when the main control unit (like your computer or TV) is turned off, saving you time and money automatically.
+1. Install advanced power strips (APS).
+Install an advanced power strip behind your TV or computer desk to group your devices together.
+A smart power strip will automatically cut power to all peripheral devices (like monitors and soundbars) when the main control unit is turned off, saving you time and money automatically.

-3. Disable “Instant-On” features: Dive into the main settings menu of your television and gaming consoles.
-Switching from quick-start modes to standard energy-saving modes significantly reduces background power consumption without requiring you to unplug anything physically.
+3. Disable “Instant-On” features.
+Dive into the main settings menu of your television and gaming consoles immediately.
+Switching from quick-start modes to standard energy-saving modes significantly reduces background power consumption without requiring you to physically unplug anything.

-Investing in Energy Star-certified smart power strips is an excellent way to embrace sustainable living without having to constantly crawl behind heavy furniture to pull plugs.
-These handy tools do the heavy lifting and thinking for you, ensuring that your home office or media room is truly off when you walk away.
+πŸ’‘ Pro Tip: Investing in Energy Star-certified smart power strips or a high-quality Smart Power Strip is an excellent way to embrace sustainable living without having to constantly crawl behind heavy furniture to pull plugs.
 If you’re looking for more comprehensive ways to cut your monthly overhead, be sure to check out our complete guide on how to save on your electric bill.

 A man uses a smart power strip to manage standby power from devices in his living room.